fundukk/job-application-tracker/README.md

 pip install -r requirements.txt

--- This installs all the libraries listed in requirements.txt that the script needs (for example: gspread, google-auth, requests, beautifulsoup4, etc.).
+-- This installs all the libraries listed in requirements.txt that the script needs (for example: gspread, google-auth, google-auth-oauthlib, google-auth-httplib2, requests, beautifulsoup4, etc.).

 #### !!If this fails for some reason, you can install them manually!!:

-pip install gspread google-auth requests beautifulsoup4
+pip install gspread google-auth google-auth-oauthlib google-auth-httplib2 requests beautifulsoup4

 ### 4. Set Up Google Sheets Access